 Grievous Angel – Gram Parsons

 ‘$1000 Wedding’ is particularly excellent, with nicely understated lyrics; “And where’s the flowers for the girl, she only knew she loved the world/And why ain’t there one lonely horn, just one sad note to play.”
-This time the covers fit in better with his originals too: the cover of the Louvin Brothers’ ‘Cash on the Barrelhead’ is fun, while the album’s highlight is arguably the cover version of ‘Love Hurts’; Parsons and Emmylou Harris’ gentle duet is beautiful, a revelation if you’ve only heard Nazareth’s version.
-The whole album and Parsons’ career finishes with the elegaic and prayer-like ‘In My Time Of Darkness’.
+This time the covers fit in better with his originals than on GP.
+The Louvin Brothers’ ‘Cash on the Barrelhead’ is fun, while the best cover is ‘Love Hurts’; Parsons and Emmylou Harris’ gentle duet is beautiful, a revelation if you’ve only heard Nazareth’s version.
+The whole album and Parsons’ career finishes with the prayer-like elegy ‘In My Time Of Darkness’.

 Grievous Angel is Parsons’ best album, correctly regarded as a country classic.